-Welcome to (more or less) the geographic centre of Tamil Nadu.
+Welcome to (more or less) the geographical centre of Tamil Nadu.
 Tiruchirappalli, universally called Trichy or Tiruchi, isn’t just a travel junction: it also mixes up a heaving bazaar with some major temples.
 It's a huge, crowded, busy city, and the fact that most hotels are clumped together around the big bus station isn't exactly a plus point.
 But Trichy has a strong character and long history, and a way of overturning first impressions.

 Trichy may have been a capital of the early Cholas in the 3rd century BC.
 It passed through the hands of the Pallavas, medieval Cholas, Pandyas, Delhi Sultanate and Vijayanagars before the Madurai Nayaks brought it to prominence, making it a capital in the 17th century and building its famous Rock Fort Temple.
 Under British control, it became an important railway hub known as Trichinopoly.